kristopolous/ytmix/README.md

 ## Creating a new playlist

-The quickest way to create a new playlist is to use the `import/poarse.js` script which uses the youtube data api v3 in order to create a list of the uploads of a specified user.
+The quickest way to create a new playlist is to use the `import/parse.js` script which uses the youtube data api v3 in order to create a list of the uploads of a specified user.
 Unfortunately, due to v3 bullshit, You need to get an auth-key to send off the requests.

+An example would be

+    $ import/parse.js TheIDMMaster
+    User: TheIDMMaster
+     > ...s?part=contentDetails&forUsername=TheIDMMaster&key=super-secret << Find out the playlistid of the user
+     > ...ylistId=UUhS0SPpEqGMGRim7mebedPg&maxResults=50&key=super-secret << Get the playlist
+     > ...e/v3/videos?part=contentDetails&id=-U8rJlH_1y8&key=super-secret << Find the duration of a track found
+     +++ adding 1
+     > ...qGMGRim7mebedPg&maxResults=50&key=super-secret&pageToken=CDIQAA << Get the next page ...
+     > ...qGMGRim7mebedPg&maxResults=50&key=super-secret&pageToken=CGQQAA
+     > ...GMGRim7mebedPg&maxResults=50&key=super-secret&pageToken=CJYBEAA
+     > ...GMGRim7mebedPg&maxResults=50&key=super-secret&pageToken=CMgBEAA
+    ...
+    $

+There's a "quota" system on youtube (and each of these requests have a "cost").
+I'm pretty conscious of this since I use this thing every day.
+I try my hardest to be as thrifty as feasible.

-If you want to avoid this, there's a dump `db/mysql-dump.db.lzma` that is occasionally updated.
+If you want to avoid all the quota and key nonsense, there's a dump `db/mysql-dump.db.lzma` that is occasionally updated.
 Just do

     mysql -uroot yt < mysql-dump.db